Koromix/tytools/README.md

 <a name="build"/>
 # Build instructions

+You can download a source release from the release page on GitHub or clone the repository.

 ty can be built using GCC.
 Clang is not supported yet.

 Experimental features are disabled by default, enable them by turning ON the EXPERIMENTAL option in cmake with `-DEXPERIMENTAL=1`.